 These types of practices increase the efficiency of extraocular muscles, indicating that regular yogic practices could be considered a non-pharmacologic and therapeutic intervention for improving eye fatigue.

 Researchers, aware of how difficult it can be to take a restful mid-day break, have also turned their attention to short yoga nidra sessions.

 An 11-minute session, designed to be integrated into busy schedules and performed several times per week, lowered stress, increased well-being, and improved sleep quality.
 Perhaps equally exciting, these results were stable even after 6 weeks.

-Regular, daily yoga nidra practice can improve deep sleep, sleep quality, and can be used to treat chronic insomnia following training sessions.
-Similar benefits can be seen in people with hypertension.
-Regular yoga nidra practice can reduce depression, anxiety, and stress, while improving sleep quality and autonomic functions.
+Regular, daily yoga nidra practice can improve deep sleep, sleep quality, and can even be used to treat chronic insomnia after supervised training sessions.
+Similar benefits can be seen in people with hypertension: regular yoga nidra practice can reduce depression, anxiety, and stress, while improving sleep quality and autonomic functions.

 Hopefully this highlights how important regular daily breaks are, and how profound the quality of life improvements can be from just a few minutes of practice each week